 Purchasers of goods and services have consumer protection laws to protect them against fraudulent and misleading business practices.
-In 1973, the Texas Legislature passed the Deceptive Trade Practices – Consumer Protection Act (DTPA).
-The DTPA declares over thirty specific acts by businesses as false, misleading, and deceptive, including the following:
+In 1973, the Texas Legislature passed the Deceptive Trade Practices-Consumer Protection Act (DTPA).
+The DTPA declares over 30 specific acts by businesses as false, misleading and deceptive, including the following:

-- Representing that a warranty involves rights it does not;
+- Representing that a warranty involves rights it does not have

-- Representing that work or service has been performed when it has not; and
+- Representing that work or service has been performed when it had not been

-Wronged consumers can recover money for the economic loss, mental anguish, and attorney's fees incurred for DTPA violations.
-If you or a loved one has become a victim of false, misleading, or deceptive business practices, call The Daws Law Firm today to see how we can help you make a wrong situation right.
+Wronged consumers can recover money for the economic loss, mental anguish and attorney’s fees incurred for DTPA violations.
+If you or a loved one has become a victim of false, misleading or deceptive business practices, call The Daws Law Firm today to see how we can help you make a wrong situation right.
 Contact our offices in Beaumont, Texas, at 409-838-6000, or use our online contact page for a free case evaluation.